Parsi New Year in India | History, Wishes, Date, Traditions [2026]

 Read Best Train Journeys in India

-Parsi New Year in India | History, Wishes, Date, Traditions [2024]
+Parsi New Year in India | History, Wishes, Date, Traditions [2026]

-Chicken Farcha Parsi food
+Chicken Farcha, Parsi food

 Parsi Temple

-The Zoroastrian priesthood is tardigrade (the system comprising three grades).
+The Zoroastrian priesthood isa tardigrade (the system comprising three grades).
 Instead of holding sermons, the priest worships fire.
 The chief priest is called Dastur, and ordinary priests are called Mobad.
 People who help in conducting ceremonies are called Herbad.
 Parsis worship “Ahura Mazda”, their only god in the Fire Temple.

-Parsi New Year in India | History, Wishes, Date, Traditions [2024]
+Parsi New Year in India | History, Wishes, Date, Traditions [2026]

 Fire Temple Baku